 The idea of paying an extra fee on top of shipping and handling may not sit well with some residents.
 It can be hard to explain the necessity of such charges and the Board and/or Property Manager may be faced with the difficult task of explaining the validity of the decision.
 Communities must evaluate if residents would rather pay an extra fee to ensure the security of their already purchased items or compromise their safe-keeping by simply refusing to pay a small fee.

-Services and Technology
+Package Delivery Services and Technology

 It is important to remind residents that there are alternatives if they choose to opt out of the Association’s services.

 Doorman is a service that receives deliveries and allows residents to schedule a time for drop-off.
-UPS Access points via My Choice gives residents the option to use local businesses as pick-up sites for their packages.
+UPS Access Points via My Choice gives residents the option to use local businesses as pick-up sites for their packages.
 Because an increase in packages also means an increase in potential theft, these options are also ideal for a building that does not have an on-site manager or front desk employee to handle deliveries.

 If your building does not have a front desk employee or security personnel, there are other ways Associations can provide technological alternatives to having a person on staff to accept and store residents’ packages that also ensures the safety of delivered items.